zRedShift/mimemagic/README.md

 Powerful and versatile MIME sniffing package using pre-compiled glob patterns, magic number signatures, xml document namespaces, and tree magic for mounted volumes, generated from the XDG shared-mime-info database.

 Note: this embeds the XML from the release of https://gitlab.freedesktop.org/xdg/shared-mime-info/uploads/6a226038bf42dae45a049a6b8e729abc/shared-mime-info-1.10.tar.xz which is licensed under the GPL license.
-Based on upstream notices and license files, this is not clear if any version of the GPL applies or if this version 2.0 only or version 2.0 or later.
+Based on upstream notices and license files, this is not clear if any version of the GPL applies or if this is the GPL 2.0 version 2.0 only or the GPL version 2.0 or later or the GPL 1.0 or 3.0.
 This is under discussion at:
 - https://github.com/zRedShift/mimemagic/issues/4
 - https://gitlab.freedesktop.org/xdg/shared-mime-info/-/issues/154
 - https://gitlab.freedesktop.org/xdg/shared-mime-info/-/issues/154#note_850132